 If you could change anything about the music industry, what would it be?

 The most important thing would be that artists get paid correctly and that you would be able to make a living out of doing what you love.
 There are very few people who make a living out of music at the moment.
 We are fortunate because we have taken it all in house.
 We have a distributor, but we have our own record label now after the first record.
 And because of our fan base and our engagement on social media, and our website, we can fund our albums, and luckily we are more than breaking even.
-None of us is going to be going out buying mansions, but we make enough so that we are in profit and we can make the next record.
+None of us will be going out buying mansions, but we make enough so that we are in profit and can make the next record.

 What are you most grateful for about being able to be a musician every day?